Last Exit (Traffic album): Reception

 AllMusic's retrospective review said that Last Exit, though weaker than its two predecessors, "isn't bad as profit-taking products go."
 They complimented most of the studio tracks as highly appealing works, and praised the cohesive jamming on the live tracks.
+However, when the Traffic catalogue was remastered for compact disc by Island Records at the turn of the century, Last Exit was not included, although three of its tracks were appended to the reissue of the second album.